krishkatyal/FauxFlora/README.md

 To generate your own imaginary flower images using FauxFlora, follow these steps:

-1. Clone this repository to your local machine using the following command:
+1. Clone this repository to your local machine.

-2. Run the main generation script:
+2. Run the main generation script.

 3. Explore the generated images and their corresponding captions.